ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-wang-ppm-dap-taskprov.md

 described in {{definition}}.

-If the Leader responds to a collect request with an "unrecognizedTask" error, but the HTTP response includes a "Retry-After" header, the Collector SHOULD retry its collect request after waiting for the duration indicated by the header.
+If the Leader responds to a collect request with an "unrecognizedTask" error, the Collector MAY retry its collect request after waiting for a duration. header.

 # Security Considerations